Jwan622/dbt_tutorial/README.md

-This is the code repo for dbt tutorial at https://www.startdataengineering.com/post/dbt-data-build-tool-tutorial
+This is the code repo for the dbt tutorial at https://www.startdataengineering.com/post/dbt-data-build-tool-tutorial

+I followed along
+-Jeff Wan

 ### Prerequisites